The month of October is a good time to visit Greece.

 Relax in Rhodes, Greece

 The island of Rhodes is about 95km long and it is filled with stunning beaches along the coast and the interior is filled with forested mountains.
-Go beach-hopping, and you visit Helios, which is one of the best medieval towns in the world.
+Go beach-hopping, and visit Helios, one of the best medieval towns in the world.

 Where to Stay in Rhodes, Greece